 - Be Open – Discuss how you feel about your visit -- anything from your treatment to your ability to pay fees.
 Call: (510) 642-6621, visit the Administration Office on the third floor, submit a feedback form located throughout the building, or email firstname.lastname@example.org.

-- Follow the Prescribed Plan - Advise us whether you think you can, and want to, follow the prescribed treatment plan.
+- Follow the Agreed Upon Treatment Plan - Advise us whether you think you can, and want to, follow the agreed upon treatment plan.
 The most effective plan is the one which all participants agree is the best and which is carried out exactly.
 If you choose to refuse or not comply with the instructions given to you by your healthcare provider, you will need to accept the consequences of these decisions and actions.

 - Inform - Notify your health care provider about any living will, medical power of attorney, or other directive that could affect your care.